QuantumXenon/origins-plus-plus-mod-compatibility/README.md

-## Origins++ Modded Support
+## Origins++ Modded Support Datapack Template

-- This repository holds tags with modded items so that compatibility with certain mods can come included in Origins++.
-This means it no longer has to be downloaded seperately for the included mods to have support.
+This repository is a template for a datapack that can be used with Origins++ to add support for additional items not included in the base mod.
+Download it and add items to the appropriate tag to support other mods in your modpack or playthrough.
-- This can also be built as a datapack to be able to add other items from other mods to each tag for your playthrough.
+***

-To add support for a new mod either:
+To add support for a new mod in Origins++ itself, either:
 - Submit a [pull request](https://github.com/QuantumXenon/origins-plus-plus-modded-support/pulls) adding items from a mod into the relevant tags (fast response time)
-- Submit a mod compatability request using the '[Issues](https://github.com/QuantumXenon/origins-plus-plus-modded-support/issues)' tab (slow response time)
+- Submit a mod compatability request using the '[Issues](https://github.com/QuantumXenon/origins-plus-plus-modded-support/issues)' tab (slow response time) and give details on which tag(s) you would like items added to.